Speaker / Host

 Martina Navratilova displayed unequalled courage, candor and conviction in 1981 when she became one of the first international sports figures to openly state that she was gay.
 Through her honesty, integrity and courage, Martina has inspired countless others to do the same.

-Arguably the best tennis player ever to play the game, Martina has amassed an unmatched number of professional records during a career that spanned an amazing four decades, while proving herself to be one of the most intriguing, outspoken and respected figures of the 20th and 21st century.
+Martina Navratilova is arguably the best tennis player ever to play the game, and has amassed an unmatched number of professional records during a career that spanned an amazing four decades, while proving herself to be one of the most intriguing, outspoken and respected figures of the 20th and 21st century.

 During her career, Martina won an astonishing 59 Grand Slam titles, including 18 singles, 31 women’s doubles and 10 mixed doubles.
 She is one of only three people who have won all three titles at each of the four Grand Slam events.
 Beyond this, Martina won a total of 167 singles and 178 doubles titles, both all-time records for tennis players, male or female.